Malik42/Morpion/README.md

 # RESUME

+- The first step you run the |> bundle install| in your terminal

-The first step you run the |> ruby app.rb| in your terminal to the folder root.
+- Second step you run the |> ruby app.rb| in your terminal to the folder root.

-The second step you... play :) No more, no less
+- The last you... play :) No more, no less